themagicalmammal/howtolinux/README.md

 ```bash
 winecfg
 ```
 **Saftey with Wine** - Never use wine with sudo.
 Windows apps always run with admin rights in wine.
-No sudo needed, sometimes you need to tell wine to start an app as a "normal user", but you Never need to tell it to run with admin rights, because it already does.
-So from this you could be thinking can't hurt to run wine with sudo, right?
+No sudo needed sometimes, You need to tell wine to start an app as a "normal user" but, you never need to run it with admin rights because it already does.
+So from this, you could be thinking can't hurt to run wine with sudo, Right?
 Yes, it can hurt, or do you believe that a potential Virus wouldn't be happy to be run with root rights?
-Viruses work through wine like they would on Windows. sudo gives them even more privileges, as when you would run them as admin on Windows. <br />
+Viruses work through wine like they would on Windows. sudo gives them even more privileges. <br />

 #### 3. Synaptic Package manager
-Synaptic serves as a graphical front-end to APT and makes the process of software management much easier, especially if you are not familiar with the command-line.
+Synaptic serves as a graphical front-end to APT which makes the process of software management easier.
 ```bash
 sudo apt install synaptic -y
 ```
 #### 4. Nautilus (admin mode)
-###### Adds right-click property *Open as Administrator*
+Adds right-click property *Open as Administrator*
 ```bash
 sudo apt install nautilus-admin -y && nautilus -q
 ```
 #### 5. Timeshift
-###### Timeshift is a system restore tool for Linux.
+Timeshift is a system restore tool for Linux.
 Creates a file system snapshot using rsync+hard links or BTRFS snapshots.
 ```bash
 sudo apt install timeshift -y
 ```